-This post is not about food… the picture to the right is just to show you the satisfying and nutritious foods I eat. :)
+This post is not about food, the picture to the right is just to show you the satisfying and nutritious foods I eat.
+Bun-less burgers rock! :)

 This post is about living primally and diabetes.

 Why?
-Most diabetics do not have normal blood sugar … in fact only a small minority (10%) are successful according to a study in this post, “90% of Diabetic Fail“.
+Most diabetics do not have truly normal blood sugar, in fact only a small minority (10%) are successful according to a study in this post, “90% of Diabetic Fail“.

-However… for me…. cuts and bruises are ‘just cuts and bruises’… why?
+However, for me cuts and bruises are ‘just cuts and bruises’, no big deal.
+Why?
 Because I have normal blood sugar.
 Here are posts about previous injuries, ‘Diabetic Toe‘, ‘Diabetic Toe II and lastly, “Hazardous Living“.

 All of the previous injuries had the potential for disaster for most diabetics… but the topic of this post goes above and beyond the previous cuts and scrapes.

-It reminded me of a much more serious situation that turned out well and I wanted to share it.
+It reminded me of a serious situation that turned out well and I wanted to share it.

 THRIVING and not just surviving